 Full details can be view in the ‘Rules and Information for a VET Student Loan’ under ‘Related Downloads’ below

 A 20 percent loan fee will apply to all students who are not eligible for a government funded place under the Skills First Program.
 This fee will be added to the total VET Student Loan debt.
-For further information, students may contact the Department of Education, Skills and Employment (DESE) directly or for general information on VET Student Loans visit the Study Assist website and download the VET Student Loan Information Booklet.
+For further information, students may contact the Department of Employment and Workplace Relations directly or for general information on VET Student Loans visit the Study Assist website and download the VET Student Loan Information Booklet.